PrakyathReddy/RUST-practise/README.md

 11. By default, variables are immutable − read only in Rust.
 In other words, the variable's value cannot be changed once a value is bound to a variable name.
 12. Concurrency is a property of systems in which several tasks are executing in overlapping time intervals.
 13. mut - to make a variable mutable
 14. const VARIABLE_NAME:dataType = value; - syntax to declare a constant.
 Const declaration must declare a datatype unlike variables where it's optional.
 Always Immutable, not mut option.
-Should always be named in capitals.
+Should always be named in screaming snake capitals.
+Same with static variables.
+Both can be declared in any scope including the global scope outside the main function.
+Unlike const, static variables can be marked mutable.
 15. Rust allows programmers to declare variables with the same name.
 In such a case, the new variable overrides the previous variable.
 16. Difference between print and println - println adds a new line at the end
 17. Use & whenever referencing